elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 > Setup > User

 There are two main classes of users: Web Users and System Users.
-System Users are people using ERPNext in the company.
+System Users are people using Revalue ERP in the company.
 Web users are customers or suppliers (or portal users).

 Under User a lot of info can be entered.
 For the sake of usability the information entered for webs users is minimal: First Name and email.
 Important is to realize that the email address is the unique key (ID) identifying the Users.